department-of-veterans-affairs/va.gov-team/products/va-mobile-app/features/design-personalization/discovery/research/personalization-comparative-analysis-2023.md

    </td>
   </tr>
   <tr>
-   <td><strong>Current feature status </strong>(specific, not actionable—ex: a credit card balance, a shipped prescription, an upcoming booked trip)
+   <td><strong>Feature status </strong>(data that changes and is specific to a feature, but not actionable: a credit card balance, a shipped prescription, an upcoming booked trip “status overview”)
    </td>
    <td>13
    </td>